We offer a variety of leathers at Howe, suitable for every upholstery job you could imagine!

 Our Italian Hide leather is a quarter cow hide.
 The average size of a piece is 11 square foot in a fairly regular rectangular shape.

 Our Pit Tanned and Tuscan Hide leathers are ‘double butts’ meaning, as the name suggests, that it comes from the rear end of the cow which provides beautifully even-textured leather.
-The pieces are larger than the Italian Hide and typically more square in shape.
+The pieces are typically slightly larger than the Italian Hide.

 The two Metallic leathers we sell are half cow sides which means that long panels are achievable, but the shape of the pieces can be very irregular as they follow the uneven outer edge of the cow skin.
 They have an average size of 25 square foot.